 Jesse Quinn 12-12-1794 to 1-22-1860

-This cemetery is maintained by Dr. Phillis Quinn Ostheim and husband Mark Ostheim.
-I need to go down and expose all the petrified remains of the old wooden markers even though there is no way to identify who is actually interred there.
+Also on Beautancus road (SR# 1306) between Roberts Lane and Maysville School Rd.
+(SR#1363), about 1/8 mile as the crow flies.
+This cemetery, part of the Quinn family history, is maintained by Dr. Phillis Quinn Ostheim and her husband Mark Ostheim.
+I need to go down and expose all the petrified remains of the old wooden markers, even though there is no way to identify who is actually interred there, including any relatives of Jesse Quinn.
+This land once belonged to Aubrey Daniel 'AD' Quinn, her father, and is significant when considering the Last Will and Testament regarding the family estate.

 United States Census Records 1800-1850